Woostmeister/accountability-mirror/GETTING-STARTED.md

 ## Privacy & Data

-**Everything stays in your browser:**
+**Everything stays in your browser for maximum privacy.**

+**💾 Protect Your Setup:**
+1. After completing setup, click **"Export Settings"** in Settings
+2. Save the backup file somewhere safe
+3. If you clear browser data or switch browsers, use **"Import Settings"** to restore

+**What's stored locally:**
 - Your API key
 - Your settings (weight, goals, medications)
-- Your daily macros
+- Your daily macros (last 30 days)
-- Your conversation history
+- Your conversation history (last 10 messages)

 **We never see your data.** No accounts, no servers, no tracking.

-**Important:** If you clear browser data or use a different browser, you'll need to set up again.
-No cloud backup.

-**💡 Pro Tip:** Click "Export Settings" in Settings to download a backup file.
-Keep it safe!
-You can restore anytime with "Import Settings".
+No cloud backup by design.

 ---